ElektraInitiative/libelektra/doc/decisions/semantics_name.md

 - `#` is used to indicate that array numbers follow.
 - `®` is used to indicate that some information was encoded in the key name.
   This is usually only needed internally in storage plugins.
+- the UTF-8 sequence `®elektra` (i.e. the 9-byte sequence `C2 AE 65 6C 65 6B 74 72 61`) is reserved,
-- `®elektra` is reserved, key names should not start with that sequence.
+  key names should not start with that sequence.

 There are, however, rules and conventions which syntax to use for specific semantics.
 The `spec` plugin guards these rules.